 My research analyzes the way that various groups determine what counts as research and technology of security concern, and how that process of shaping things of security concern also shapes the governance system around them.
 It draws on and contributes to the literature on classification, boundary work, international political/technological institutions, and the co-production of social and technological systems.
-Topically, I am currently focused on the governance of security concerns within synthetic biology, and have an ongoing interest in the governance systems for conventional and cyber “dual-use” technology.
+Topically, I am currently focused on the governance of security concerns within synthetic biology, and have an ongoing interest in the governance systems for conventional and quantum “dual-use” technology.

 Feel free to contact me if you have any questions!

 - How to build meaningful relationships between Science and Technology Studies (STS), other academic communities, and communities of practice that can change both practice and theory